Sunday, December 4, 2011

 Where did the term The Rolex President come from?

-It has always been put forth that Rolex began referring to the bracelet on the Rolex Day-Date as "The President" bracelet (around 1966) but never referred to the the actual Day-Date as the Rolex President.
+It has always been put forth that Rolex began referring to the bracelet on the Rolex Day-Date, as "The President" bracelet (around 1966) but never referred to the the actual Day-Date as The Rolex President.
 It was believed that people just started refering to the Rolex Day-Date as The President, but that Rolex never specifically referred to it as such.

 "The Rolex President Day-Date Chronometer.
 Available in 18kt. gold, with matching bracelet."